Great White Shark In Danger Of Going Extinct Within The Next 100 Years, Study Finds

 Published in Science Advances, the study finds that marine megafauna including great white sharks and whale sharks are at great risk due to the effects of climate change and human pollution in their ocean habitats.
 The report noted that these large marine animals are threatened by a number of factors including the warming of oceans, loss of habitat, and pollution.
 Put together, these factors have already triggered population declines and local extinctions in the last century, the report added.

-As the MarineBio Conservation Society noted, the great white shark is the largest predator in the ocean and has the widest geographic range of any marine animal, living across all cold temperate and tropical waters.
+As the MarineBio Conservation Society noted, the great white shark is one of the largest predators in the ocean and has the widest geographic range of any marine animal, living across all cold temperate and tropical waters.
 Though they were once thought to live mostly in coastal areas, recent satellite tracking shows that they can migrate long distances, sometimes traveling across entire ocean basins.

 But the organization also noted that these sharks are growing “increasingly rare” across all areas of their range.
 And the study shows that they are at even further risk over the coming decades.